Thursday

 November 1965 – The mutated creature called the Man-Bull attacks the Black Widow and Daredevil.
 Although he is ultimately defeated, both heroes are badly injured.
 Natasha is nearly gored by his horns and must be hospitalized.

-December 1965 – Natasha recovers from her injuries by taking it easy at the townhouse.
+December 1965 – Natasha recovers from her injuries by taking it easy at the mansion.
 She takes the time to work on her fashion designs and do some networking in the local fashion industry.

 Notes: